 - Course Options:

-Students who wish to study Computer engineering apply to the Integrated engineering degree (TR032).
-The first two years are common to all Integrated engineering students and at the end of the second-year students select Computer engineering as their specialist area.
+Students who wish to study Computer engineering apply to the Engineering degree (TR032).
+The first two years are common to all Engineering students and at the end of the second-year students select Computer engineering as their specialist area.

-See TR032: Integrated engineering (common entry programme) for details of the Freshman (first two) years.
+See TR032: Engineering (common entry programme) for details of the Freshman (first two) years.

 - How to apply: See how to apply